 #3 Reach out to ideal companies directly!

+Finding corporate yoga teacher jobs will not be easy at first.
 Time to roll up your sleeves and do some work…!
-Take the initiative and reach out to companies you think may benefit from your wellness offering.
+Take the initiative and reach out to companies you think may benefit from offering their employees a corporate yoga class.

 To get your prospecting list started, take the tip from above and find a “Best Employers” list in your area.
 Research each company and find their contact us page to get an email address in which to send your inquiry.
 Keep your message brief and to the point.

 Ad agencies, small private companies, and progressive tech companies are great places to start.
 They have less ‘red tape’ to deal with and are more hip to employee satisfaction.